Oneida Nation of the Thames

-The Oneida Nation of the Thames is an Onyota'a:ka (Oneida) First Nations band government located in southwestern Ontario, located about a 30-minute drive from London, Ontario, Canada.
+Oneida Nation of the Thames is an Onyota'a:ka (Oneida) First Nations band government located in southwestern Ontario, located about a 30-minute drive from London, Ontario, Canada.
 The Oneida Nation reports a total of 6,108 members, including 2,159 residents.

 The Oneida Settlement

 The Oneida, Haudenosaunee people, speak their own Oneida language, had a traditional territory that once covered a large section of the eastern part of North America.
-The territory of the Oneida Settlement is part of the traditional hunting area known as the Beaver Hunting Grounds, which was recognized in 1701 Nanfan Treaty.
+The territory of the Oneida Settlement is part of the hunting area known as the Beaver Hunting Grounds, which was recognized in 1701 Nanfan Treaty.
 The people who live there are descendants of many later migrants, a small group of assimilated/Christian Oneidas who relocated to Southwold, Ontario, Canada from New York state in 1840.
 The original settlers of the Oneida community were associated with two Christian denominations, Methodist and Anglican.
 One of the leaders in the migration was an ordained Methodist minister.
 Soon after their arrival in Ontario, the settlers built Methodist and Anglican churches.
 Since those early days, these two churches have had over half of the population as members.
 By 1877, some people began to join the Baptists.
 Old Methodist records show some families and individuals shifting from the Methodist to the Baptist church, and the reverse.

 Indian and Northern Affairs Canada designates the settlement as Oneida 41 Indian Reserve or simply as Oneida 41.
 The Oneida people who live or are descendants of people at the "Oneida Settlement" always insist that their lands be called a "settlement" because Oneida people purchased the relocation lands in Ontario.
 This is a distinction from having the lands "set aside" or "reserved" for them.
 Many other lands inhabited by indigenous people in North America are called "Indian reserves".